Intersection patterns in spaces with a forbidden homological minor: Grid complexes and encoding of colorful subfamilies

 The definition of $\partial$ extends from $k$-cells to $k$-chains by linearity.
-For $X$ a (skeleton of a) grid complex, we write $C_\#\pth{X}$ for the chain complex defined by the chains of $X$ together with $\partial$.
+A simple induction on the dimension yields that $\partial \circ \partial = 0$.
+In fact, $\partial$ coincides with the standard boundary operator on $G[n]^m$ when viewed as a regular cell complex.
+For a subcomplex $G$ of a grid complex, we write $C_\bullet\pth{G}$ for the chain complex defined by the chains of $G$ equipped with $\partial$.